bitbyt3r/bitbyt3r-website/_posts/2015-07-11-wehello-world.markdown

 As you can see there, this site is using Jekyll.
-I added a webhook that allows me to update this blog by pushing to Github, which then fires off our local Jenkins server to pull the repo and run
+I added a webhook that allows me to update this blog by pushing to Github, which then fires off our local Jenkins server to pull the repo and run `jekyll build`.
-{% highlight bash %}Jekyll build{% endhighlight %}.
 If that succeeds, the result is pushed to my webserver running under systemd-nspawn.

 Hopefully, with this level of convenience, I might actually update the darn thing.
 Who am I kidding.
 See y'all in 2 years to dish out